CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Use-MEM-to-enforce-MFA-while-using-AVD.md

    - Country Code: Select the country code of your mobile number *(2)*.
    - Mobile Number: Enter the number which you want to use for the MFA *(3)*.
    - Method: Select the preferred method of authentication as **Call me** *(4)*.

-4. Click on **Next**.
+   - Click on **Next**.

-5. Now you will get a verification call on the provided contact details.
+4. Now you will get a verification call on the provided contact details.

    ![](media/avdv212.png)

-6. After answering the call, you will be asked to press the "**#**" key to complete the verification.
+5. After answering the call, you will be asked to press the "**#**" key to complete the verification.

-7. Now after few seconds the status will change to **Verification Successful**, click on **Done** to finish the MFA registration.
+6. Now after a few seconds the status will change to **Verification Successful**, click on **Done** to finish the MFA registration.

    ![](media/avdv213.png)